SaraEl-Metwally/ALO_algorithm_for_Kidney_Exchanges/README.md

    <img src="https://github.com/SaraEl-Metwally/ALO_algorithm_for_Kidney_Exchanges/blob/master/Snapshots/image(1).png" class="centerImage" width="750" height="450"/>

 3. You have two options:
-   - Create a new KPD pool randomlly and this will generate the following graph:
+   -  Option 1: create a new KPD pool randomlly and this will generate the following graph:
      - Each number reprsents patient/donor pairs , and red numbers dentoe alturstic donors.
      - Arcs reprsent the comptitabilty information between the nodes (i.e. pairs).
      - The bi-directional arcs drew by a black color.